Why we’re witnessing a new golden age in advertising

 Highdive managing partner Louis Slotkin says that the elimination of layers, red tape, and bureaucracy associated with larger holding company agencies frees everyone up to focus on the two things that matter most: the ideas and the performance of those ideas.

-“What’s happening over the last couple of years, and accelerating over the last year, is that more clients are realizing that working with an indie shop doesn’t present the risk they once thought it did,” says Slotkin, who has worked at legacy brand holding-company agencies like Leo Burnett and Young & Rubicam.
+“What’s happening over the last couple of years, and accelerating over the last year, is that more clients are realizing that working with an indie shop doesn’t present the risk they once thought it did,” says Slotkin, who has worked at legacy brand holding company agencies like Leo Burnett and Young & Rubicam.
 “Indie shops are now delivering the better ideas, the better relationships, and better outcomes that clients are on the hunt for.
 Brave brands jumped in early, and now other brands have seen their success, so we see that momentum picking up significantly.”

 Greg Hahn was chief creative officer at BBDO New York for seven years.
 Soon after he was laid off by the Omnicom-owned global agency network in April 2020, Hahn launched Mischief, the first U.S. expansion office of the independent Toronto-based agency No Fixed Address.
-Joining him there was president Kerry McKibben, who had been a senior VP at IPG-owned MullenLowe.
+Joining him there was president Kerry McKibbin, who had been a senior VP at IPG-owned MullenLowe.
 Since launching in June, the shop has done work for Kraft, OKCupid, and most recently, a COVID-19 vaccine PSA campaign led by Pfizer.

-Hahn says the biggest difference between his new job and the old one is just the speed; all the decisions can be made in between one and three steps.
-Another is that the senior leadership meeting with clients are also the people doing the work.
+Hahn says the biggest difference between his new job and old one is just the speed; all the decisions can be made in between one and three steps.
+Another is that the senior leadership who are meeting with clients are also the people doing the work.
 “That makes a big difference,” says Hahn.
 “Because you get to understand their true needs, they can hear directly from you, and that’s how a trust can be built between the creators and the client.
 I think all of those things—the agility, the flexibility, and just the closeness—is leading bigger clients to smaller agencies.”

-Uncommon London, an indie founded in 2017 by WPP-owned Grey London vets Lucy Jameson, Nils Leonard, and Natalie Graeme, has landed projects with PepsiCo, H&M, Allbirds, and Bumble over the last year.
+Uncommon London, an indie agency founded in 2017 by WPP-owned Grey London vets Lucy Jameson, Nils Leonard, and Natalie Graeme, has landed projects with PepsiCo, H&M, Allbirds, and Bumble over the last year.
 Last March, it helped its client BrewDog become one of the first breweries to reorganize its production to make hand sanitizer in order to help deal with shortages from traditional suppliers.

 Jameson says it took just three days.
 “One of our teams saw that breweries could make a switch to make hand sanitizer,” she tells me.
-“Nils quickly mocked up an image of what the product could look like, sent it by text to BrewDog’s founder on a Sunday evening, and less than 24 hours later, the brewery was making hand sanitizer to donate to the NHS.
+“Nils quickly mocked up an image of what the product could look like, sent it by text to BrewDog’s founder on a Sunday evening, and less than 24 hours later, the brewery was making hand sanitizer to donate to the NHS (National Health Service).
 In a holding company, that would’ve been so difficult to do.
 But here, it was someone’s idea on a Friday night, and it was happening by Monday.”

 Say hello to Punk Sanitiser ????